-All future process testing will be undertaken by the Company's strategic partner, Schlumberger Technology Corporation.
+All future process testing will be undertaken by the Company's strategic partner, SLB.
+To date, SLB has developed in-house testing of Clayton Valley lithium brines and the technology to recover lithium from such brines (the DLE process).
 The Company previously completed preliminary bench scale and mini-pilot scale process testing on the CV Project, which was detailed in the PEA study.
 There can be no assurance that the results of such testing will be favorable or as expected by the Company.
 Furthermore, there can be no certainty that lithium recoveries obtained in the bench or mini-pilot tests will be achieved in either subsequent testing or commercial operations.
 In addition, testing to date has focused on representative samples of the resource and synthetically prepared brines to simulate the chemistry of the CV Project brines, but the variability of chemical recoveries across the resource has not been established.
-Finally, the development of a complete lithium processing facility to produce a saleable final product from the CV Project is a complex and resource intensive undertaking that may result in overall schedule delays and increased project costs for the Company.
+Finally, the development of a commercial lithium processing facility to produce a saleable final product from the CV Project is a complex and resource-intensive undertaking that may result in overall schedule delays and increased project costs for the Company.